aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/metadata.md

       # Exclude this node from being used as a destination target from other fabric devices in the extra fabric validation tests performed by the `anta_runner` role.
       exclude_as_extra_fabric_validation_target: <bool>

+      # Interface validation settings.
+      interfaces:

+        # When true, only validate interfaces defined in the device structured configuration.
+        # When false, validate all interfaces on the device.
+        # This setting applies to all interface tests unless overridden per test.
+        avd_managed_only: <bool; default=False>

+        # Settings for the VerifyInterfaceErrDisabled test.
+        errdisable:

+          # Override the global `avd_managed_only` setting for this specific test.
+          avd_managed_only: <bool>
     ```

     1. Default Value